Together: designing an inclusive picture book to explore children’s concepts of family.

 How do children conceptualise kinship?
 This project investigates how children from different linguistic and cultural backgrounds develop concepts of family and relatedness.

-This Ideas Exchange will design and produce a wordless children’s picture book titled ‘Together’ in collaboration with a professional illustrator.
+This Ideas Exchange designed and produce a wordless children’s picture book titled ‘Together’ in collaboration with a professional illustrator.
 This picture book will be used as a research stimulus to explore how children (4-10 years old) understand kinship and social belonging.
 ‘Together’ is deliberately abstract, with ‘tangram’ shapes rather than human or animal figures as characters, and a circular narrative structure.
-The team hope this will allow children and caregivers to talk about family and social bonds in the broadest sense and explore different interpretations of these concepts.
-The book is designed to encourage children’s creative expression and will be made available to other social scientists working on child development.
+The team hoped this will allow children and caregivers to talk about family and social bonds in the broadest sense and explore different interpretations of these concepts.
+The book was designed to encourage children’s creative expression and was made available to other social scientists working on child development.

-The team will run a workshop on the theme of family to pilot this book.
-The goal of the workshop, which will be held in a primary school, is to explore contemporary understandings of family.
-During the workshop, children will be invited to reflect on the special words different languages have for family members.
-Queer kinship language is vastly under-documented and this research hopes to amplify the voices of children and parents who may be innovating new kinship language.
-Children will also narrate and discuss the contents of the picture book, an activity that will feed into further book development.
-The workshop aims to give a space to children, teaching staff and caregivers to talk about what family means in contemporary UK society and to consider the diverse forms family can take.
-The research team hope that the workshop will go some way towards widening ideas of what is ‘normal’ and help children and their families embrace difference.
+The team ran a workshop on the theme of family to pilot this book.
+The goal of the workshop, which was held in a primary school, was to explore contemporary understandings of family.
+During the workshop, children were invited to reflect on the special words different languages have for family members.
+Queer kinship language is vastly under-documented and this research hoped to amplify the voices of children and parents who may be innovating new kinship language.
+Children also narrated and discussed the contents of the picture book, an activity that will feed into further book development.
+The workshop aimed to give a space to children, teaching staff and caregivers to talk about what family means in contemporary UK society and to consider the diverse forms family can take.
+The research team hoped that the workshop went some way towards widening ideas of what is ‘normal’ and help children and their families embrace difference.

 Who are the team and what do they bring?